-Rosberg is, of course, no stranger to Extreme E. His RXR squad has been a dominant force since the series’ inception, winning all but one race and the maiden championship title.
+Rosberg is, of course, no stranger to Extreme E. His RXR squad has been a dominant force since the series’ inception, winning all but two races and the maiden championship title.
 But the 23-time grand prix winner’s perspective of the all-electric off-road competition has been that of a relative outsider until recently when he hopped behind the wheel of his team’s Odyssey 21 at the Nurburgring.

 “I tell you what, this is awesome stuff!”
 Rosberg told DirtFish after getting out of the car, “you have no idea, this is incredible, because it was my first experience with an off-road car like that.

 “For me, it’s amazing how every time I’m surprised how it’s just like riding a bicycle.
 I get back in, and my brain switches into some kind of other mode, I don’t know what it is, and it’s just pedal to the metal, let’s go, no holding back, flat out.

 “The crazy thing is, this car is really a tank.
 But in a good way.
 It can take anything, you can just fly over anything and you don’t even feel it, so it’s incredible.”

 Rosberg’s test was his first public outing in an off-road racer.
 But his only preconceived ideas and expectations revolved around him, and not the vehicle.